 Comfort and compliance are the main drivers for the provision of weekly medication packs.
 It has been shown that weekly packs compared to entire packages provide much better compliance, safe therapies, are saving money for the community health system.
 Less packaging (if bulk ware is used), better compliance and last but not least less environmental damage caused by medication molecules in waste water.

 Established weekly blister packs are usually made from plastic, sometimes even with aluminium foil - all that packaging material ends up in landfills or will be burnt.

 Strict criteria for patient safety and medication stability need to be met when developing a system that provides the weekly medication, packed by pharmacists.

-We have developed a system called "Arzneikalender" - which translates into medication calendar.
-It consists of a moulded tray made from industrial potato starch and cellulose, it is sealed by a cellophane film and has a cover for light protection.
-The entire system is housed in a specifically designed tin for protection.
+We have developed the eco2 blister pak.
+It consists of a moulded tray - plant based - made mainly from potato starch, sealed by a cellophane film from NatureFlex™️ and a paper cover for light protection.
+The entire system is housed in a designed tin for protection.

-The go.ecoblister GmbH is determined to change the way medication is packed: it needs to be green.
+The goal: The go.ecoblister GmbH is determined to change the way medication and medical products are packed; it needs to be green.